 Any aspects which must be made conditions of the Environmental Authorisation o) Description of any assumptions, uncertainties, and gaps in knowledge.
+(Which relate to the assessment and mitigation measures proposed)

 The management objectives listed in this report under Part A(1)(m) Proposed impact management objectives and the impact management outcomes for inclusion in the EMPR above should be considered for inclusion in the environmental authorisation.